-- To determine whether costs were directly attributable to projects, we obtained detailed listings of hours worked on individual projects and selected a sample of the employees' hours recorded.
-We obtained timesheets signed by the appropriate project managers to check that the employees selected for testing were involved on the projects and to evaluate the nature of the work they had been performing.
-We also recalculated the amount of costs capitalised for the projects selected, by applying a labour rate per employee to the timesheet hours. - We also compared the labour rates, referred to above, that had been applied to the hours identified as appropriate for capitalisation to the appropriate hourly rate from the Group's payroll system. - To test whether material costs were directly attributable to projects and capitalisable, we tested a sample of capitalised material costs to assess whether the programs to which they were being applied were in the development phase.
+- We also compared the labour rates, referred to above, that had been applied to the hours identified as appropriate for capitalisation to the employee costs within the general ledger. - To test whether material costs were directly attributable to projects and capitalisable, we tested a sample of capitalised material costs to assess whether the programs to which they were being applied were in the development phase.
 We then agreed the sample selected to underlying supplier invoices to assess that the sample was capitalised for the correct amount and was a capitalisable cost.